RamMaths/ObsidianNotes/Tensorflowjs/5_Chapter.md

 });
 ```

-- *1*: This is the URL to the TFHub for the Inception model
+*1*. `tf.loadGraphModel(modelPath, { fromTFHub: true }).then(model => { ... })`: This code loads the pre-trained Inception V3 model from the specified `modelPath` using the `loadGraphModel` function.
+The `{ fromTFHub: true }` option indicates that the model is being loaded from TensorFlow Hub.
+The loaded model is passed as an argument to the `then` function.
-- *2*: Load the graph model and set from TFHub to true
+*2*. `const readyfied = tf.image.resizeBilinear(myTensor, [299, 299], true)`: This code resizes the input image tensor `myTensor` to the dimensions of [299, 299] using bilinear interpolation.
+The `true` argument indicates that the values should be normalized between 0 and 1.
-- *3*: The image is resized to $299\times299$
+*3*. `.div(255)`: This code divides the pixel values of the tensor by 255 to normalize them between 0 and 1.
+This step is often performed before feeding images into a neural network.
-- *4*: Convert the `fromPixels` results to values between 0 and 1 (normalizing the data)
+*4*. `.reshape([1, 299, 299, 3]);`: This line reshapes the tensor to have a shape of [1, 299, 299, 3], where 1 represents the batch size, 299 represents the width and height of the image, and 3 represents the number of color channels (RGB).
-- *5*: Convert the 3D tensor to a single batch 4D tensor like the model expects
+*5*. `const result = model.predict(readyfied);`: The `predict` function is used to make predictions on the preprocessed input image tensor `readyfied` using the loaded model.
+It returns a tensor representing the predicted probabilities for each class.
-- *6*: Predict on the image
+*6*.  `const { values, indices } = tf.topk(result, 3);`: The `topk` function is used to find the top k values and indices from the `result` tensor.
+In this case, it finds the top 3 values and indices representing the highest predicted probabilities.

-- *7*: The print is so big it gets trimmed
+In the given code, batch processing refers to the processing of multiple images simultaneously as a batch.
+Instead of processing images one by one, batch processing allows you to process a group of images together, taking advantage of parallelism and optimizing performance.

-- *8*: Recover the top three values as our guesses
+In the code snippet, the input image tensor is reshaped to have a shape of `[1, 299, 299, 3]`, where `1` represents the batch size.
+This means that the code is processing a single image at a time.
+If you wanted to process multiple images in a batch, you would need to modify the code to have a larger batch size, such as `[batchSize, 299, 299, 3]`, where `batchSize` is the number of images in the batch.

-- *9*: Print the top three prediction indices
+Batch processing is commonly used in deep learning models to improve efficiency during training or inference.
+It allows for parallel execution on modern hardware, such as GPUs, which can process multiple inputs simultaneously.
+By processing images in batches, you can take advantage of the hardware's parallelism and potentially achieve faster computation times compared to processing images one by one.

 ---
 - *10*: Map the indices to their labels and print them. `INCEPTION_CLASSES` is an array of labels that maps to the model output.
 I got this array with the url above.
+First I save the file from the link

 ```js
 import * as https from('https');